Subscribe

 Do not combine unlike attributes

 There is no way to compare “revenue” with “delight.”
 These are different units of measurement, so any combination is nonsensical.
 Instead, decide which of the factors is most important, and compute the ROI of just that.
 Then, if there is a tie, you can break the tie by comparing “delight.”
-This is also easy to explain after the fact: Features A, B, C are are equally effective at generating revenue, which is our most important goal.
-Among those, Feature B increases customer delight the most as well, so we’re implementing B.
+This is also easy to explain after the fact: Features A, B, and C are equally effective at generating revenue, which is our most important goal.
+Among those, Feature B also increases customer delight more than the others, so we’re implementing B.

 Add instead of multiply (only when attributes are equally important)